 - 1. UNESCO Monitors were originally supposed to conduct questionnaires, focus groups and spot checks in Baghdad and Erbil.
 Due to scheduling conflicts, SOC was asked and agreed to take over their tasks in Baghdad.
 However, the UN Monitors were still to be responsible for collecting data in Erbil.
-While the work in Erbil was allegedly carried out, it was never sent to SI HQ.
-30 Thus, we have no data from Erbil. - 2.
+While the work in Erbil was allegedly carried out, it was never sent to SI HQ.21 Thus, we have no data from Erbil. - 2.
 There were delays of over two months in getting the questionnaire data collected by SOC.
 While the initial delay was a result of their need to take over the UNESCO Monitors work, subsequent delays were without valid explanation.
 UIO was helpful in helping SI HQ to eventually get the first round of the promised data. - 3.
 Questionnaire data collected by SOC and sent to SI HQ suffered from quality issues.
 Many of the answers were similar if not the exact same across projects.
 Also the questionnaires were not self-administered as envisioned, but given by a surveyor.
-Lastly, the data was not as complete as was envisioned, as SOC only shared a few of the comments given.
-Requests to clarify these issues were generally not successful, although SOC did revise some of the data and said that the information was accurate.
-SI, though, is still very cautious about this data and the extent to which it can be believed and relied upon.

-30 UIO did inform SI HQ that there had been problems with UN Monitors finding all of the targeted beneficiaries, which caused a delay and resulted in them missing their promised deadline of the end of July.
+21 UIO did inform SI HQ that there had been problems with UN Monitors finding all of the targeted beneficiaries, which caused a delay and resulted in them missing their promised deadline of the end of July.
 However, a firm deadline of September 3, 2008 was later agreed to given the need for the evaluation team to continue their work.
 On that date, no data was delivered.